hashcript/docs/README.md

 POST /api/v1/participants/{participant_id}/calls
 ```

-Do NOT call these endpoints until the backend team confirms they are merged/deployed.
+Do not call these endpoints until the backend confirms they have been implemented and deployed.

 ---

-# 45. Planned Call Behaviour
+# 53. Planned Call Behaviour

+A Call represents a contact attempt against a Participant.

-The Calls endpoint will represent both:
+The same resource should support both:

 ```text
 ordinary contact attempt